In this article, you will find security tips on how to protect your home while you are on vacation for a shorter or longer period.

 But if they know for sure that you are not in the house, they will immediately inform the police or send a security guard to your place if they detect anything suspicious or receive an alarm.

 In some cities, you can also tell the police that you are going on vacation, and they will check your home regularly as well.

 Of course, it’s unlikely they’ll catch a thief in the act, but it’s useful if your home is not open for days or weeks after a break-in.
 So check with your local police!

 Thieves are often lazy and pick low-hanging fruit.
 Advertise your alarm system.
 Don’t be afraid to go all out with this tip!
 Place alarm system signs and stickers prominently on your property, such as your windows, your front door, or even your mailbox.

-When I’d my alarm system installed, the installer literally said to me, “This security sign of our company hanging here’s 95% of our work.”
+When I’d my alarm system installed, the installer said to me, “This security sign of our company hanging here’s 95% of our work.”

 Their presence is already stored somewhere in the cloud, and a security company might already be alerted.